 To produce in this economy, workers solve problems which vary in their difficulty, z, according to some density g(z).
 Skill is cumulative-a worker of skill z can solve all problems of difficulty less than or equal to z.
 Workers draw and attempt to solve one problem in their unit of time, and produce only if they know the answer.
 The (expected) earnings of worker z are therefore the percentage of problems he is able to solve: G(z).
 The skill endowment z varies continuously in the population according to the (given) skill distribution F(z), with support [L, H]-where L and H denote the lowest and highest levels of skill in the population-and density f(z).
 Agents can also form teams, each consisting of identical production workers and one manager.
 In these teams, the manager attempts to solve the problem whenever his production workers do not know the answer, and production workers do not interact with each other.
-More precisely, a team with n employees draws n problems, and the (expected) output of the team is the percentage of tasks that a manager with skill $z_m$ is able to solve in his n units of time, where $\alpha \in (0,1)$ denotes the degree of decreasing returns to scale in the use of time, as in Lucas (1978).
+More precisely, a team with n employees draws n problems, and the (expected) output of where $\alpha \in (0, 1)$ denotes the degree of decreasing returns to scale in the use of time, as in Lucas (1978).

-$$y = G\left(z_m\right)n^{\alpha}$$
+$$v = G(z_m) n^{\alpha}$$